kartik-v/yii2-field-range/README.md

 the attributes joined together like a single field with a bootstrap addon separating the two.
 In addition, it enables you to display the field validation error messages as one single block instead of separate validation errors for two fields.

+> NOTE:
-> NOTE: The FieldRange validation routine displays only the first error encountered in validation of either of the attributes.
+- The FieldRange validation routine displays only the first error encountered in validation of either of the attributes.
+- To understand setting up your model validation rules for ranges refer [this wiki](http://www.yiiframework.com/wiki/698/model-validation-for-field-ranges-using-yii2-field-range-extension/)

 The key features supported by this widget extension are: